InfoSecDion/InfoSecDion/README.md

 <h1>I'm Dion, an <a href="https://www.linkedin.com/in/dion-alexander-682b04233/">IT and Cybersecurity Professional</a> 💻🛡</h1>

-- 🤺 I currently work on Cybersecurity and Identity and Access Management (IAM & PAM) at the 688th CyberSpace Wing of the USAF.
+- 🤺 I currently work on Cybersecurity, Network Security and Identity and Access Management (IAM & PAM) at the 688th CyberSpace Wing of the USAF.

 - 🧠 I’m currently learning **Blue Team Operations & Powershell Scripting**